kitspace/kicad_footprints/README.md

 #### Restoring original

-If you don't like the new way of organising footprint libs and want to restore your original fp-lib-table:
+If you don't like the new way of organizing footprint libs and want to restore your original fp-lib-table:

 ##### Linux